ethereum-optimism/optimism/docs/fault-proof-alpha/deployments.md

 ### Local Devnet

 The local devnet includes a deployment of the fault proof alpha.
-To start the devnet, in the top level of this repo,
+To start the devnet, at the top level of this repo,
 run:

 ```bash